sa2c/RSE-handbook/content/docs/how_we_work/knowledge_sharing.md

 the team, the effort of organising these is non-neglible and there is no activity currently.
 But we all agreed upon working on this document that it would be nice to revive them, so stay tuned for updates here!

+## (Roughly) Monthly

+### One-To-Ones

+We try to have one-to-one meetings with our line manager roughly every three to four weeks.
+Their explicit purpose is not to talk about technical details or project related things but rather anything about the working environment, personal development, management style, and other things that you feel could -- or already do -- contribute to how you feel about work.
+At the very least they are a nice and light conversation to get to know each other better, but if there is anything that you feel your line manager or the team could improve to make you feel better, this is a dedicated occasion and safe space to bring that up.
+Of course, you are welcome to share such things at any other time you feel comfortable doing so.